MetOffice/simulation-systems/source/Reviewers/releases/lfric_apps_release.rst

 LFRic Inputs KGO Install
 ------------------------

-* This can be done at any point once all tickets that change lfricinputs kgo have been committed.
+* This can be done at any point once all PRs that change lfricinputs kgo have been committed.
 * It's easiest to use the umtest nightly testing for this and will save having to run the suite twice.